Emily-RoseSteyn/measuring-quality-of-life-gauteng/README.md

 [//]: # (TODO: Add .env configuration)

 ## Gotchas

+#### DVC
+- **Credential Error on Push**
+  - If you have been gone a while from the repo, your DVC Google credentials might expire and you will get the below error on a `git push`:
+    ```text
+      ERROR: unexpected error - failed to authenticate GDrive: Access token refresh failed: invalid_grant: Bad Request
+    ```
+  - To resolve, delete the [`gdrive credentials`](/.dvc/gdrive-credentials.json) file and retry `git push`.
+This will regenerate a new credentials file and the push should work.

+#### Poetry
 - **Reinstall poetry packages**
   - [Reinstalling poetry environment](https://stackoverflow.com/questions/70064449/how-to-force-reinstall-poetry-environment)
 - **No sudo but need different version of python?**